yliu6680/imooc-news-config/README.md

 ### Add a cache to improve the performance

 I added a cache layer for the application.
 So once the application is started, every valid query and result of the cities connection will be stored into a cache.
 I implemented the cache with LinkedHashMap in Java Collection framework, and the cache is a LRU cache.
+Because LRU cache could help to store the hot data when user query the data in the graph, and next time the same query is called, then we need not to perform the query algorithm again.

 ## Demonstration Of The Application